Course Reviews FAQ

 If your student gives you a written review, think about this as feedback for how to improve your course.
 You can try to iterate your course or note for a future course.

 Requiring written reviews dramatically lowers the number of ratings we are able to collect.
 When the number of ratings left on a given course is low, its course rating is less reliable, and students may lack the information they need to make an enrollment decision.
 Across every category and course type, courses with more reviews are more appealing to students.
 To ensure we collect enough ratings to be a reliable signal for prospective students, we don’t require written reviews.

 Can students write anything they want in a review?

 No. Please flag a review that you feel undermines the integrity of the review system so that our policy team can review it and remove it, if necessary.
 Read more about the types of reviews our policy team will remove here.

 Does Udemy allow ratings from students who refunded the course?

 Yes.
-Just as a marketplace for physical goods would allow reviews from customers who returned an item, Udemy allows ratings from students who have refunded the relevant course.
+Similar to a marketplace for physical goods that allows reviews from customers who return an item, Udemy allows ratings from students who have refunded the relevant course.